enginmanap/limonEngine-docs/docs/ExtendingByAPI/PythonAPIUsage.rst

 * A class that subclasses **TriggerInterface** is registered as an :ref:`Action <implementAction>`.
 * A class that subclasses **PlayerExtensionInterface** is registered as a :ref:`Player Extension <implementPlayerExtension>`.
 * A class that subclasses **ActorInterface** is registered as an :ref:`AI Actor <implementAIActor>`.
+* A class that subclasses **CameraExtensionInterface** is registered as a :ref:`Camera Rig <implementCameraAttachment>`.

 Registration is automatic - there is no Python equivalent of the C++ ``registerAsTrigger`` entry point.
 The name the extension is registered under, and the name a map designer picks from in the editor, is the **Python class name** itself.

 .. note::
-    Camera Attachments are not discovered this way.
-A Camera Attachment is handed to the engine by a Player Extension through its ``get_custom_camera_attachment`` method, rather than being registered as a standalone script class.
+    The legacy plain camera *attachment* (``camera_attachment.CameraAttachment``) is the one camera path not discovered this way - it is handed to the engine by a Player Extension through ``get_custom_camera_attachment`` rather than registered as a standalone class.
+Registered camera *rigs* (``CameraExtensionInterface``) are auto-discovered like the four interfaces above.
 See :ref:`implementCameraAttachment`.

 .. warning::
     Because every class in every module is inspected, keep one extension class per file (the samples follow this convention).
-Helper classes that do **not** subclass one of the three interfaces are ignored, so they are safe to keep alongside.
+Helper classes that do **not** subclass one of the extension interfaces are ignored, so they are safe to keep alongside.

 The ``limon`` module and the base classes
 =========================================